Awakening to Power

 Is it fair to say that the brain can build on traumatic memories, preventing a person from taking actions that could allow them to heal themselves, based on the examples from the episode 9 Lessons to Make You Great in 2024 and the clip Grief and Resilience?
 For instance, I produced a huge activation, which was the largest success of my career, that opened on my mother's birthday.
 Two weeks later, she died in her sleep.
 Now, when I attempt to work on large, challenging projects like this one, I can start the process creatively but have great trouble following through on distributing it to people who could help me execute it.
 Is that a fair analysis of how my mind is perceiving my actions as leading to a similar tragic outcome?

-Is it fair to say that the brain can build on traumatic memories, preventing a person from taking actions that could allow them to heal themselves, as discussed in the episode 478 of the Mark Groves Podcast and the clip Mind Over Matter?
-For example, I produced a huge activation, which was the largest success of my career, that occurred on my mother's birthday.
+Is it fair to say that the brain can build on traumatic memories, preventing a person from taking actions that could allow them to heal themselves, as discussed in the episode 510: The secret to lifelong happiness | Bestselling author Morgan Housel and the clip Processing Loss?
+For example, I produced a huge activation, which was the largest success of my career, that opened on my mother's birthday.
 Two weeks later, she died in her sleep.
 Now, when I attempt to work on large, challenging projects like this one, I can start the process creatively but have great trouble following through on distributing it to people who could help me execute it.
 Is that a fair analysis of how my mind is perceiving my actions as leading to a similar tragic outcome?